Bias-Aware Inference in Regularized Regression Models: Implementation with non-Gaussian and heteroske dastic errors

 Whether these conditions hold for the optimal estimator will in general depend on the form of $\Pen(\gamma)$ and on the magnitude of $C$ relative to $n$.
-To ensure that $\textnormal{Lind}(a^*_\lambda)$ is small enough in a particular sample for a normal approximation to work well, one may impose a bound on this term by only minimizing~\cref{eq:optimal_lambda} over $\lambda$ such that $\textnormal{Lind}(a^*_\lambda)$ is small enough when computing $\lambda^*_{\textnormal{FLCI}}$.
+To ensure that $\textnormal{Lind}(a_\lambda)$ is small enough in a particular sample for a normal approximation to work well, one may impose a bound on this term by only minimizing~\cref{eq:optimal_lambda} over $\lambda$ such that $\textnormal{Lind}(a_\lambda)$ is small enough when computing $\lambda^*_{\textnormal{FLCI}}$.
 This is similar to proposals by \citet{noack_bias-aware_2019}, and \citet{javanmard_confidence_2014} in other settings.
-See \Cref{sec:se_consistency} for further discussion. \end{remark} \begin{remark}[Efficiency] The weights $a^{*}_{\lambda^*_{\textnormal{FLCI}}}$ and $a^{*}_{\lambda^*_{\textnormal{MSE}}}$ are not optimal under heteroskedasticity.
+As discussed further in \Cref{sec:se_consistency}, under mild regularity conditions, imposing such a bound doesn't affect the convergence rate of the resulting \ac{CI}. \end{remark} \begin{remark}[Efficiency] The weights $a_{\lambda^*_{\textnormal{FLCI}}}$ and $a_{\lambda^*_{\textnormal{MSE}}}$ are not optimal under heteroskedasticity.
 One could in principle generalize the \ac{FGLS} approach used for unconstrained estimation by deriving optimal weights under the assumption $\varepsilon\sim \ND(0,\Sigma)$ (which simply follows the above analysis after pre-multiplying by $\Sigma^{-1/2}$), and derive conditions under which the estimator and \ac{CI} that plug in an estimate of $\Sigma$ are optimal asymptotically when the assumption of known variance and Gaussian errors is dropped.
-We instead generalize the common approach of reporting \ac{OLS} with \ac{EHW} standard errors in the unconstrained setting.
-The optimal weights $a^{*}_{\lambda}$ are computed under the assumption of homoskedasticity, but we use a robust standard error to compute the CI to ensure its validity when this assumption is violated. \end{remark} \begin{remark}[Choice of $C$] By \Cref{optimality_corollary}\ref{item:flci}, one cannot use a data-driven rule to automate the choice of $C$ when forming a CI\@.
-We therefore recommend varying $C$ as a form of sensitivity analysis, and reporting a ``breakdown value'' $C^*$ as the largest value of $C$ such that some empirical finding holds.
+Instead of pursuing this generalization, our baseline implementation computes the weights $a_{\lambda}$ under the assumption of homoskedasticity, but we use robust standard errors when computing the \ac{CI}.
+Thus, analogous to the ubiquitous practice of reporting \ac{OLS} with \ac{EHW} standard errors in the unconstrained setting, our baseline implementation leverages homoskedasticity for efficiency, but the \acp{CI} remain valid when the homoskedasticity assumption is violated. \end{remark} \begin{remark}[Choice of $C$] By \Cref{optimality_corollary}\ref{item:flci}, one cannot use a data-driven rule to automate the choice of $C$ when forming a CI\@.
+Therefore, plausible magnitudes of $\Pen(\gamma)$ need to be assessed using prior knowledge.